xtender/XT_REGEXP/README.md

 		return varchar2_table;

-Function returns collection of matched strings.
+Function returns collection of matched group strings.
 Params like previous function, excepts pMaxCount - max count strings, if not set or equal 0 returns all.

 Example: